 During an overdose episode to a sedative-type drug, breathing rates can slow to such a degree that vital brain cells are deprived of the oxygen they need to survive.
 These cells may simply die off, or they might be so damaged during the episode that they don’t function at maximum capacity in the future.

 While the ongoing symptoms left behind due to an episode like this can vary, it’s common for people to experience:

 - Weakness in the legs or the arms

 - Cognitive difficulties

 Some people develop difficulties with sight, finding it hard to see at all, or finding specific shapes and colors difficult to identify.
 Others develop hearing losses due to their brain injuries.

-Some survive their original overdoses, but they slide into a coma as a result of their brain injuries, and they simply never awaken from those episodes.
-According to the U.S. National Library of Medicine, people like this usually die within a year of entering the coma, but some people live for a much longer period of time.
+Some survive their original overdoses, U.S. National Library of Medicine, people like this usually die within a year of entering the coma, but some people live for a much longer period of time.

 People who take stimulant medications may not face the same risk of sedation, but they might experience severe heart damage during their overdose episodes.
 Their heart muscles might be strained during the overdose episode, and those little pulls and tears might result in heart failure later.
 In some cases, people just don’t seem to have the cardiac capacity they had prior to the overdose, and they seem endlessly tired and weak as a result.